lfit/releng-ci-workshop/README.rst

-Will bring up an environment containing all the services with authentication backed by LDAP, a simple ci-management repo in Gerrit[TODO], and a basic job in Jenkins that verifies commits to the ci-management repo[TODO].
+Will bring up an environment containing all the services with authentication backed by LDAP, a simple ci-management repo in Gerrit, and a basic job in Jenkins that verifies commits to the ci-management repo.

-To bring up a single service in the foreground you can use[TODO - Nginx]:
+To bring up a single service in the foreground you can use:

 .. code-block::